esdozier/data-is-beautiful/README.md

 # data-is-beautiful
-Temporarily private repository for data projects to be stored Data Projects are purpose for portfolio building.
+Portfolio purposed repository for data projects to be stored Data Projects are purpose for portfolio building.
 All code is free to use.
-Make sure to read terms-of-service when applicable when using certain codes.
+Read terms-of-service of applications that are being interacted with when using certain codes.